Pacific Station: Legacy

 The largest remnant of the Pacific Station is the CFB Esquimalt naval base in western Canada.
 Many geographical features of Vancouver Island and British Columbia are named after captains, commanders, and ships assigned to the Pacific Station.
-The Arco Británico triumphal arch in Valparaíso was constructed to commemorate the British presence in the city, including several Naval commanders.
+The British triumphal arch in Valparaíso was constructed to commemorate the British presence in the city, including several Naval commanders.
 Thomas Square in Honolulu is named after Admiral Richard Darton Thomas.
 Although Union Flags were flown over Hawaii as early as 1816, the current state flag of Hawaii design dates from the close of the Paulet Affair and features a British Union Flag in its canton to commemorate the help that Thomas rendered the Kingdom of Hawaii.

 Charles Darwin's visits to Valparaíso, Cerro La Campana, and the Galápagos Islands led to publication of The Voyage of the Beagle which, along with later works such as On the Origin of Species, helped to establish the field of evolutionary biology.